drcipri/SpaceConqueror/README.md

 # SpaceConqueror
 This is a classic space shooter game made with Unity.
-This is a legacy project that i worked on when i was learning the basics of c#.
+This is an older project that i worked on when i was learning c#.
 So i do not have commits because i did not knew git at that time.

 **Presentation**
 - [Game Images](https://drive.google.com/drive/folders/14MbMBVRnV72NEpdP_xqmwa5XfzMfW5kH?usp=sharing)